 You must repay this form of aid.
-To apply for a Federal Direct or Federal Direct PLUS (dependent students) loan, you (and your parent, if applicable) must complete the FAFSA and a master promissory note.
+To apply for a Federal Direct or Federal Direct PLUS (dependent students) loan, you (and your parent, if applicable) must complete the FAFSA and a loan agreement- master promissory note (click on the "in school" tab).
 The Master Promissory Note (MPN) is your promise to repay student loan funds.
-The

-MPN is a cumulative record of, and promise to repay, student loan funds you (or your parent) have borrowed for your entire education with us.
+The MPN is a cumulative record of, and promise to repay, student loan funds you (or your parent) have borrowed for your entire education with us.
 If you prefer not to use the MPN in a serial manner, you must notify the school in writing.
 In this case, you will need to sign a new MPN each time you apply for loan funds.
 Please note this is an electronic process!
 You will be electronically signing your MPN via computer at the Direct Loan website.
 We will certify your eligibility and disbursement dates for your loan(s).
-You (and your parents if they obtain a loan on your behalf) should be aware that information about your loan(s) is provided to the National Student Loan Database System (NSLDS) and is available to schools, and other authorized agencies, including lenders and servicers.
+You (and your parents if they obtain a loan on your behalf) should be aware that information about your loan(s) is provided to the National Student Loan Database System (https://nsldsfap.ed.gov/nslds SA/) and is available to schools, and other authorized agencies, including lenders and servicers.
 You can access this system at any time to monitor your federal student loan activity/status using your FSA ID.